ebony72/sqgm/README.md

 ## Installation

 SQGM uses modules from the Qiskit libraries, in particular, [Qiskit Terra](https://github.com/Qiskit/qiskit-terra).
 Information on installing Qiskit can be found [here](https://qiskit.org/documentation/getting_started.html).
 The version used for experiments was 0.39.4, the latest version at the time.
 In addition, the [NetworkX](https://www.osti.gov/biblio/960616) library is used to construct architecture graphs.
-Information on installing networkx can be found [here](https://networkx.org/documentation/stable/install.html).
+Information on installing Networkx can be found [here](https://networkx.org/documentation/stable/install.html).

 ## Architecture graphs